edtadros/snack-counter/README.md

 - Toggle between light 🌙 and dark ☀️ modes using the button in the top-right
 - View the snack log at the bottom
 - Delete any mistaken entries by tapping the red × button next to them
+- **Security**: Log out anytime using the 🚪 button in the top-right

 ## Technical Details